-As designers, we have one goal: to get users interacting with the product to retrieve the most relevant information clearly and simply.
-Cognitive load theory is a major factor in achieving this goal because designers aren’t designing for mere aesthetics, they are designing for the human interaction, so it is crucial to take into account the way humans process information.
-A brand, interface, design, etc. is only as successful as the way it resonates with the person.
+As designers, we have one goal: to get users to interact with the product to retrieve the most relevant information clearly and simply.
+Cognitive load theory is a significant factor in achieving this goal because designers aren’t designing for mere aesthetics; they are designing for human interaction, so it is crucial to consider how humans process information.
+A brand, interface, design, etc., is only as successful as how it resonates with the person.

-By now we have all seen the meme (above) of the new Google suite of icons compared to rectangles in the same color palette, or Tobias Van Schneider’s tweet on the similarities of many tech icons being a real issue for users to cognitively manage.
-These point to a clear problem that users are facing as a result of designers following the trend of highly saturated, multicolor icons.
-These design decisions have led to users having a hard time storing or organizing the visual information necessary to complete certain tasks.
+By now, we have all seen the meme (above) of the new Google suite of icons compared to rectangles in the same color palette, or Tobias Van Schneider’s tweet on the similarities of many tech icons being a real issue for users to cognitively manage.
+These point to an apparent problem that users face due to designers following the trend of highly saturated, multicolor icons.
+These design decisions have led to users having difficulty storing or organizing the visual information necessary to complete certain tasks.

 When Google started to implement its newly designed icons the Savas team started talking about ways we could help revise and improve the design decisions of Google.
 We devoted time to talk about how we can learn from the user outrage that we’ve read on social platforms.
 We asked ourselves: “How can we learn from this?”

 As a team, we used the cognitive load theory to rework the icons.
 It came down to this overuse of color that doesn’t help the user filter through information in the sensory brain, confusing both the working and long term memory — ultimately making it difficult for the user to complete their task.